 bowing to the West

-Wagin died two days after the first dawn of the New Year.
-Based on Shintō traditions, the Japanese bow to the rising sun to the East on the first morning of the New Year, it’s called hatsu ashita 初朝.
+Wagin died two days after the first dawn of the New Year (January 3).
+Based on Shinto traditions, the Japanese bow to the rising sun to the East on the first morning of the New Year, it’s called hatsu ashita 初朝.
 The West is the direction for the land of the dead and the Buddhist paradise.
 As a Buddhist, Wagin was used to bowing to the West while turned his back on the rising sun.
-The Japanese have a saying that you are born Shintō and die Buddhist.
-This belief doesn’t mean you change religion – if you’re born Japanese you’re always Shintō, but you traditionally follow Buddhism.
+The Japanese have a saying that you are born Shinto and die Buddhist.
+This belief doesn’t mean you change your religion – if you’re born Japanese, you’re always Shinto, but you traditionally follow Buddhism.

 A good deal of jisei comes tinged with a playful sarcasm on life.
-On a winter morning in 1360, the Zen master Kozan Ichiko (1283-1360) gathered together his students and told them that, upon his death, they should bury his body, perform no ceremony, and hold no services in his memory.
+On a winter morning in 1360, during the Muromachi period, the Zen master Kozan Ichiko (1283-1360) gathered together his students.
+He told them that, upon his death, they should bury his body, perform no ceremony, and hold no services in his memory.
 Sitting in the traditional Zen posture, he wrote the following: